marcotrejolemus/marcotrejolemus/README.md

 - 👀 Interested in Software Development, Cloud computing, Programming languages, Integration Solutions...
 - 🌱 I like: Java, Python, REST API, AWS, Azure, GC, Snowflake Cloud...
 - 💞️ I’m looking to collaborate on any project to learn more about Computer Science in the process..
-- ⚡ 3 Fun facts: I am a curious person, finding a way to learn something new, In college I played on the Basketball team for two years, If I could do anything, my dream job would be rocket scientist
+- ⚡ 3 Fun facts: I am a curious person, finding a way to learn something new, In college I played in the Basketball team for two years, If I could do anything will be work in my dream job as space data scientist

 - "In a deep ocean, we can always find a way to keep going and move forward to survive."
 - https://science.nasa.gov/open-science/os101/